Create index in MongoDB

 Create index in MongoDB atlas

 We can use either the default index definition or define a custom definition for the index.
 The default index definition will work with any collection.
-We can also create a custom index in which specify the field of the index with a data type.
+We can also create a custom index, specifying the field and its data type.

-The index name is default but we can leave the default name and choose our own.
+The index name is default, but we can either leave it as is or choose our own.

-Now we will create an index in a collection using MongoDB atlas and to understand in detail you have to follow the below steps:
+Now we will create an index in a collection using MongoDB Atlas, and to understand in detail, you have to follow the steps below:

 • Go to the Atlas cluster overview page

-• In cluster details, click on search tab
+• In cluster details, click on the search tab.

 • Now select the Configuration Method and click Next

-• Here, the Visual Editor doesn’t support so to edit the raw index, click on JSON Editor
+• Here, the Visual Editor doesn’t support editing the raw index, so click on JSON Editor

-• Enter the Index Name by default index name is default.
+• Enter the Index Name.
+The default index name is default.

-• Now the database and collection section, select the collection name
+• Now, in the database and collection section, select the collection name

 MongoDB atlas create index

-• For the use of Visual Editor click on Next.
+• For the use of the Visual Editor, click on Next.

 • Now review the default Atlas Search index configuration settings.